 The few patients who experienced Grade 3 or 4 hematopoietic toxicity usually either had a history of recent external beam radiation therapy or chemotherapy or had rapidly progressive disease with probable bone marrow involvement.

-Postmarketing reports of thrombocytopenia have included isolated reports of intracranial haemorrhage, and cases in which the outcome was fatal.

 A small number of patients have reported a transient increase in bone pain shortly after injection (flare reaction).
 This is usually mild and self-limiting and occurs within 72 hours of injection.
 Such reactions are usually responsive to analgesics.

-Adverse drug reactions such as nausea, vomiting, diarrhoea and sweating were reported.

-Hypersensitivity reactions including rare cases of anaphylactic reaction have been reported after Quadramet administration.

 A few patients experienced cord/root compressions, disseminated intravascular coagulation and cerebrovascular accidents.
 The occurrence of these events may be linked to the patients’ disease evolution.
 When there are spinal metastases at the cervico-dorsal level, an increased risk of spinal cord compression cannot be excluded.

 The radiation dose resulting from therapeutic exposure may result in higher incidence of cancer and mutations.
 In all cases, it is necessary to ensure that the risks of the radiation are less than from the disease itself.
+The effective dose is 798 mSv when the maximal recommended activity for a 70 kg weight patient of 2600 MBq is administered.

 Reporting of suspected adverse reactions